City-of-Helsinki/drupal-helfi-platform/documentation/openshift.md

 See [City-of-Helsinki/drupal-docker-images](https://github.com/City-of-Helsinki/drupal-docker-images#openshift-drupal-docker-image) for more documentation about the underlying Docker image.

+## Deployment tasks

+Deployment tasks are run inside a separate job pod and uses [/usr/local/bin/drush-deploy-entrypoint](https://github.com/City-of-Helsinki/drupal-docker-images/blob/main/openshift/drupal/files/usr/local/bin/drush-deploy-entrypoint) as an entrypoint.

+The entrypoint will source and execute all shell scripts in `/deploy` folder.

-## Cron
+## Cron jobs

-Crons are run inside a separate cron container and use [docker/openshift/cron-entrypoint.sh](/docker/openshift/cron-entrypoint.sh) as an entrypoint.
+Cron jobs are run inside a separate cron container and use [/usr/local/bin/cron-entrypoint.sh](https://github.com/City-of-Helsinki/drupal-docker-images/blob/main/openshift/drupal/files/usr/local/bin/cron-entrypoint) as an entrypoint.

-The cron container is run using the same image as the Drupal container and should contain everything your normal container does.
+The entrypoint will source and execute all shell scripts in `/crons` folder.

 Any scripts placed in repository's `docker/openshift/crons` folder will be copied automatically to `/crons` folder inside the cron container.
 The entrypoint executes all scripts in `/crons` directory and will die if any of the scripts fail, so that if any of the scripts fail, the whole container exits with a failure.
 OpenShift automatically restarts failed cron container.

 The scripts are not restarted if they exit gracefully, meaning they must be run inside an infinite loop.
 You can use `sleep XX` to define how often a certain task should be run.

-### Running a custom cron
+### Running a custom cron job

 The cron script must contain something like: